sciZer0/7/v/README.md

 The problem with AMM Exchanges is that there it is impossible to set a fee-free exchange.

-At the same time, on Order-Book Exchanges, there it is principally possible to set a fee-free exchange.
+On the other hand, on Order-Book Exchanges, there it is principally possible to set a fee-free exchange.

-So our choice 1 should be Order-Book Exchanges.
+So the hypothesis/idea is that our choice 1 should be Order-Book Exchanges.

 **Choice 2**